 Dudley’s paintings invited everyone to examine the elegance of the Indiana Dunes landscape.
 In addition, his endeavors helped establish the area as an inspiration for artists and aided in the social or political movements that eventually led to protection and preservation of this special landscape for the benefit of all.

 An American literary figure from a previous century who shared Dudley’s views on the crucial contribution nature could offer to the human spirit, Henry David Thoreau believed in learning from daily interaction with his surroundings: “Think of our life in nature—daily to be shown matter, to come in contact with it—rocks, trees, wind on our cheeks!
 The solid earth!
 The actual world!
 The common sense!
 Contact!”

 In this project I intend to attempt a blending of the three viewpoints on nature presented by Leopold, Dudley, and Thoreau; however, I also hope to incorporate other perspectives along the way as well.
 With my photographs I wish to approach the accurate reproduction of the Indiana Dunes and the allure within the imagery witnessed in Dudley’s wonderful artworks.
+Additionally, I will offer personal artistic statements through sets of images in the Photo Essays section, titled “The Joyous Messages of Nature” after a statement by Dudley.
 My occasional commentary on the photographs will sometimes express a desire to correlate elements of nature and examine connections that reveal the “harmony” Leopold felt defined the personality of a distinctive landscape.
 Finally, as many others have done, the format of my Journal page will borrow from Thoreau, whose own writings always serve as a personal incentive.